cloudevents/spec/http-transport-binding.md

 This specification does not further define any of the [CloudEvents][CE] event attributes.

-Two of the event attributes, `contentType` and `data` are handled specially and mapped onto HTTP constructs, all other attributes are transferred as metadata without further interpretation.
+Two of the event attributes, `contenttype` and `data` are handled specially and mapped onto HTTP constructs, all other attributes are transferred as metadata without further interpretation.

 This mapping is intentionally robust against changes, including the addition and removal of event attributes, and also accommodates vendor extensions to the event metadata.
-Any mention of event attributes other than `contentType` and `data` is exemplary.
+Any mention of event attributes other than `contenttype` and `data` is exemplary.

-### 2.1. contentType Attribute
+### 2.1. contenttype Attribute

-The `contentType` attribute is assumed to contain a [RFC2046][RFC2046] compliant media-type expression.
+The `contenttype` attribute is assumed to contain a [RFC2046][RFC2046] compliant media-type expression.

 ### 2.2. data Attribute

-The `data` attribute is assumed to contain opaque application data that is encoded as declared by the `contentType` attribute.
+The `data` attribute is assumed to contain opaque application data that is encoded as declared by the `contenttype` attribute.

 An application is free to hold the information in any in-memory representation of its choosing, but as the value is transposed into HTTP as defined in this specification, the assumption is that the `data` attribute value is made available as a sequence of bytes.

-For instance, if the declared `contentType` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][RFC3629] encoded JSON text to HTTP.
+For instance, if the declared `contenttype` is `application/json;charset=utf-8`, the expectation is that the `data` attribute value is made available as [UTF-8][RFC3629] encoded JSON text to HTTP.